Cloudflare provider

 --config worker/wrangler.cloudflare.jsonc

-Deploy the Worker and container image:
+Deploy the Worker and container image together:

 npm run deploy:cloudflare --prefix worker